 From time to time, the Company uses derivative financial instruments to manage its exposure to changes in interest rates.
 Derivative instruments are carried on the consolidated balance sheet at their estimated fair values.
-Any change in the value of a derivative is reported as accumulated other comprehensive gain or loss, whereas the ineffective portion of a derivative's change in fair value is immediately recognized in earnings.
-If interest rate assumptions and other factors used to estimate a derivative's fair value, or methodologies used to determine a derivative's effectiveness, were different, amounts included in the determination of net income or accumulated other comprehensive gain or loss could be affected.
+Any change in the value of a derivative is reported as accumulated other comprehensive income (loss), whereas the ineffective portion of a derivative's change in fair value is immediately recognized in earnings.
+If interest rate assumptions and other factors used to estimate a derivative's fair value, or methodologies used to determine a derivative's effectiveness, were different, amounts included in the determination of net income or accumulated other comprehensive income (loss) could be affected.